What are the 6 Powers and how can they help you?

 - All life is, is a series of present moments - Everything you feel and experience takes place in the present.
 If you think about it, the past is nothing more than all present moments that have gone by, and the future is just a collection of present moments waiting to arrive.

 - Any pain you feel results from resisting the things you can’t change. - Pain is nothing more than the result of you resisting to all the things you cannot change.
 We have the tendency to keep thinking about the future and the past, but we can only live in the present and therefore have no means of changing unhappy events in the two other dimensions.

-- You can free yourself from pain by constantly observing your mind and not judging your thoughts. – Thoughts are just thoughts.
+- You can free yourself from pain by constantly observing your mind and not judging your thoughts. - Thoughts are just thoughts.
 They are not reality.
-By observing your mind instead of worshipping every thought, you’ll come to realisation that you’re in control.
+By observing your mind instead of worshipping every thought, you’ll come to the realization that you’re in control.
 You decide which thought you want to engage with and hence how you want to feel.

 The Power of Vulnerability

 This is my favorite paradigm-shifting concept: The Power of Vulnerability.
 The queen of vulnerability, Brené Brown, says that vulnerability is the birthplace of love, belonging, joy, courage, empathy, and creativity.
 It is the source of hope, empathy, accountability, and creativity.
 Basically, if we want to have more purpose and meaning in our lives, vulnerability is the path to take.